Hephzibah Dumville Bechly

-Hephzibah Dumville Bechly (1833–1869) was a writer about life for common women in the antebellum Midwest.
+Hephzibah Beulah Bechly (née Dumville; September 9, 1833 – April 6, 1869) was a writer who wrote about the life of common women in the anpre-American Civil War era in the Midwest of the United States.

 Family life

 Hephzibah Beulah Dumville was born in Lancashire, England to Thomas Dumville (1793-1842) and Ann Johnson (1795-1873).
 She emigrated to the United States with her parents and siblings, arriving in New York Harbor on September 16, 1840.
 The family settled on a farm in Macoupin County, Illinois where her father Thomas intended to form a colony.
 The venture failed when Thomas died in 1842, forcing the remaining family to move to find work.
 Life was difficult for Hephzibah, her mother Ann, and her sisters Elizabeth and Jemima; as was detailed in their writings.

+Marriage

 She married Freiderich August Bechly on August 16, 1864, and relocated to farm in Poweshiek County, Iowa.
 Freiderich and Hephzibah had two children, Frederick William and Mary Elizabeth.
 Hephzibah died eleven months after the birth of her second child, and was buried in Iowa at Forest Home Cemetery.